ImXico/Cyberpunk/README.md

 - `ImageManager.take("regionName")` - Getting a region that's inside the default atlas.
 - `ImageManager.take("regionName", "otherAtlasKey")` - Getting a region that's inside another (loaded) atlas.

-**Note**: When it comes to assets, alongside the classes above, I'd recommend marking all assets' names with constants.
+*Note*: When it comes to assets, alongside the classes above, it's a good idea to mark all assets' names with constants.
 It's common to use the same assets in multiple parts of the project - saving their names/paths in constants will make them alot more bearable to change around.
-This is shown in the example project.
+This is done in the example project.

 ### Audio Manager
 Once again with an example, say we've got ourselves a sound file called `beep.ogg` located at `assets/sounds`.